Swapnil67/Docker-Node-Express/README.md

 # Adding Named volumes
 - After adding named volumes you should never use -v flag when stopping the containers it will also remove the named volumes.

+# Whenever we install a new npm package we need to rebuild the image
+- so first we use docker compose down
+- then we use docker compose up --build
+- Now we can do both these in a single command below
+- docker compose -f docker-compose.yml -f docker-compose.dev.yml up
+    -d --build -V

+Here -V will Recreate anonymous volumes instead of retrieving data from the previous containers.